-To enchance how CosciaMoos does work, a full FF&E package included custom desks and conference room furniture with adjustable heights.
+To enhance how CosciaMoos works, a full FF&E package included custom desks and conference room furniture with adjustable heights.
 Workstations come with privacy panels and built-in library lights to give additional task lighting and help balance the scale of the high ceilings.
 Break-out areas are featured throughout to aid in collaboration.

-The existing windows were left intact but updated with custom design valance to conceal the custom Lutron electric shading system.
+The existing windows were left intact but updated with custom designed valances to conceal the custom Lutron electric shading system.
 Twelve of the original lighting fixtures were also left in place but updated with new Lutron LED boards.
-The system was designed to be wireless as to not disturb the elaborate ceilings and are controlled via Wi-Fi.
+The system was designed to be wireless so as to not disturb the elaborate ceilings and is controlled via Wi-Fi.
 This gives the user the ability to dim and adjust the color temperature as needed throughout the day.
-As the windows are facing south, having this level of adjustability in the lighting and shading control was important for the tenant.
+As the windows face south, having this level of adjustability in the lighting and shading control was important for the tenant.